chungyc/site-personal/site/article/physics/relativity/spacetime-diagrams.markdown

 and the Lorentz factor \(\gamma\) is

 \[ \gamma = \frac{1}{\sqrt{1 - \left( \frac{v}{c} \right)^2}} \]

+[^ignored-yz]: Space in our world is three-dimensional, so there should also be \(y\) and \(z\) coordinates, but we ignore them here, both because they remain unchanged when the movement is in the \(x\) direction, and because it makes drawing spacetime diagrams on a two-dimensional surface much simpler.

 In other words, the coordinates for space and time do not transform independently.
 Instead, they transform together as a set of spacetime coordinates from one inertial frame to another.